 Best line: “A gun is a tool, Marian; no better or no worse than any other tool: an axe, a shovel or anything.
 A gun is as good or as bad as the man using it.
 Remember that.”

-Perhaps the greatest American contribution to the film noir style, Double Indemnity is dark rumination on greed, manipulation, and betrayal.
+Perhaps the greatest American contribution to the noir style, Double Indemnity is dark rumination on greed, manipulation, and betrayal.
 Barbara Stanwyck plays a classic femme fatale who uses her womanly wiles to lure insurance salesman Walter Neff into a plan to kill her husband for the “double indemnity” payout.
 But Neff is not a guileless victim after all.
 Palatable tension, suspense, and snappy dialogue make this film a true classic.

 Best line: “How could I have known that murder could sometimes smell like honeysuckle?”